alexamies/chinesenotes-dart/README.md

-# chinesenotes
+# Chinese Notes Dictionary App

-A Chinese-English dictionary in Dart.
+App for the Chinese Notes Chinese-English dictionary in Dart.

 Add a Chinese-English dictionary to your website or web app with no backend application server or database required.
 This includes a Dart API.